Skip to Content

 About this Trip: Cost Per Person | Based on 2 travellers | Shared

-Price excludes all international and domestic airfares, airport transfers and flexible accommodation options denoted in the itinerary.
+Price excludes all international and domestic airfares and airport transfers denoted in the itinerary.

 Please note that this itinerary is a sample of the many diving experiences you can have in Australia, with pricing indicative only.
-Our vetted travel specialist will help choose your accommodation level and craft your ultimate Australian according to your passion points and budget.
+Our vetted travel specialist will help choose your accommodation level and craft your ultimate Australian experience according to your passion points and budget.
 Please fill out the inquiry form and it will be forwarded to our trusted expert consultant, who will contact you as soon as possible.

 Itinerary